Instruction core startup

 Field Types:

-ALWAYS ADD DISCLAIMER AT THE END to remind OCD (Charlotte) is not a real disorder, and CLT Magnetic Field/etc lores are fictional: https://docs.google.com/document/d/1ycoN7X0VRLB-mc8JfbYV-FBFvQG5N56UZldkjgWQJVg/edit?usp=sharing
+ALWAYS ADD DISCLAIMER AT THE END to remind CLT Magnetic Field/etc lores are fictional: https://shorturl.at/unoT6

 Setup Guides